juanolalla/geocoder/README.txt

 INSTALL
 -------

-Install and enable the Geocoder module and its required modules geoPHP (http://drupal.org/project/geophp) and Chaos tool suite (http://drupal.org/project/ctools) in the usual way.
-Install and enable the optional modules Addressfield and Geofield.
+Install and enable the Geocoder module and its required module geoPHP (http://drupal.org/project/geophp).
-Learn more about installing Drupal modules: http://drupal.org/documentation/install/modules-themes/modules-7

 CONFIGURE
 ---------